Conducting Effective Appraisals

-- The Video Arts production ‘Performance Review: Every Managers Nightmare’ is used to reinforce learning.
-The amusing drama is aimed at managers who know the importance of an employee’s performance review, but usually find them fairly painful to do.
-Classic ‘difficult’ characters in action are shown with simple and effective strategies for getting them on side
+- The Video Arts production ‘Performance Review: Code Red’ is used to reinforce learning.
+This memorable programme stars Sharon Horgan and is aimed at managers who know the importance of an employee’s performance review, but usually find them fairly painful to do.
+Classic ‘difficult’ characters in action are shown with simple and effective strategies for getting them on side.

 - Action planning the transfer of learning to the workplace

 “The course was excellent.
 I have gained the confidence and tools to do a quality appraisal – so much better than I would have done before.”
 Alison Hunter, Stagecoach

 “It has made me feel positive about achieving the most from any future appraisals and not seeing them as just a ‘paper exercise’.”
 Participant from Turley

 “The course gave me solid knowledge and also techniques through which to apply it.
 The trainer was knowledgeable and engaging, turning a seemingly dry subject into an excellent learning experience.”
 David Webster, Public Affairs Coordinator, Royal College of GP’s